JETBeam T6 Flashlight Review

 The manual doesn’t state it directly, but there seems to be no reverse polarity protection.
 Note how the light will reset to turbo (at almost full turbo).

-Also note that this runtime is in stark contrast to the prototype review by Zak. in that review Turbo never stepped down, and the output was a gradual decline probably approximately tracking battery voltage.
+Also note that this runtime is in stark contrast to the prototype review by Zak.
+In that review, Turbo never stepped down, and the output was a gradual decline, probably approximately tracking battery voltage.
 It then seems as if JETBeam has added a timed stepdown, which starts at around 3.5 minutes (95%), and by 4 minutes is down to 35%.
 That’s quite a heavy stepdown, but provided the temperature doesn’t get out of hand, the light should be able to be reset immediately back to near-turbo.

 User Interface and Operation